runtimeverification/kontrol-demo/README.md

 Property Testing Using Foundry
 ------------------------------

-We will use foundry for:

-- Building the project (i.e. compiling the files), and
+Foundry will be used to build the project.
-- Running the property tests on randomized inputs.
+Aditionally, it could run the property tests on randomized inputs.

 ### Building the project